FiMcMahon/shannon_allotments/README.md

 ### Content
 Many issues were at least partly resolved by searching Stack Overflow, w3schools and MDN Docs.
 Harry, a Code Institue mentor helped with my understanding of a responsive css nav bar.
-Inspiration for the README.md came from Tasha Taylor Johnson's repository
+Inspiration for the README.md came from Tasha Taylor Johnson's repository.

-### Media
-All photos are either my own or exists in the public domain already.
+Content from Gardening for Biodiversity booklet by Juanita Browne was included on the News Page. .

 ### Code
 Throughout the building process I found many helpful tutorials online.
 I sometimes applied principles within them to the site, after fully understanding their code and modifying to fit the site's needs.

-The image gallery was inspired by Code Institutes Love Running project
+The image gallery, navbar and contact form were inspired by Code Institutes Love Running project

 ## Acknowledgements
 This website was executed and completed as a portfolio 1 Project for Diploma in Software Development (E-commerce Applications) at Code Institute.
 I would like to firstly thank my mentor,  Harry Dhillon for his patience and guidance.
 Shannon Allotments is a real concept, but the website is purely for the sake of the developer's portfolio and not for public consumption.